facebookarchive/swift/swift-codec/README.md

 # Enumerations

+Swift automatically maps Java enumerations to a Thrift int.

 ## Implicit Value

+Swift supports standard Java enumerations directly as a Thrift enumeration using the Java ordinal value as the Thrift enum value.

     public enum Fruit {
       APPLE, BANANA, CHERRY
     }

 ## Explicit Value

+For custom enumerations, you can annotate a method on the enumeration to supply an int value.

     public enum Letter {
       A(65), B(66), C(67), D(68);